RonFrancesca/Text-to-Audio-ESC/docs/index.md

 ### 6) engine_idling

-- Simple prompt: "A clear sound of an engine idling in a urban context." <br>
+- <b>Simple prompt</b>: "A clear sound of an engine idling in a urban context." <br>
-- ChatGPT prompt: "Generate a realistic audio representation of the sound of an engine idling in a urban environment."
+- <b>ChatGPT prompt</b>: "Generate a realistic audio representation of the sound of an engine idling in a urban environment."

 USK8 example:
 <audio src="audio/US8K/engine_idling/102857-5-0-24.wav" controls preload style="width: 150px;"></audio>